Aims and Objectives

 With this in mind the symbolic title of ‘Iran on the threshold of year 2000’ was chosen to cover the activities of ACI.
 This was to emphasise the look to the future by understanding where we are today, where we hope to be and how best to get there.
 This has now changed to ‘Iran in the 21st Century’.

-Association of Iranian Researchers has organised fifty international conferences and published eleven books in the last sixteen years with papers presented by over seven hundred experts and scholars.
+Association of Iranian Researchers has organised fifty international conferences and published eleven books in the last thirty years with papers presented by over seven hundred experts and scholars.